-Coenzyme Q10 (CoQ10) is a naturally occurring substance used in cellular respiration and energy production in mammals.
-It is consumed as a dietary supplement for its antioxidant property and is often promoted as a preventive agent for cardiovascular diseases, Parkinson's disease, infertility, and cancer.
+Coenzyme Q10 (CoQ10), also known as ubiquinone, is involved in cellular respiration and energy production.
+It is found in all human cells, with higher concentrations in the liver, kidney, heart, and pancreas.
+It is also consumed as a dietary supplement for its antioxidant effects and is often promoted as a preventive agent for cardiovascular diseases, Parkinson's disease, infertility and cancer.

-Studies done in mice indicate antioxidant and neuroprotective properties (17) (18).
+Studies done in mice indicate antioxidant and neuroprotective effects (17) (18).

 CoQ10 supplementation may increase sperm motility in asthenozoospermic men (8) and reduce fatigue induced by physical exertion (9).

 Putative neuroprotective effects of CoQ10 were reported in patients with progressive supranuclear palsy (5) as well as those with early Parkinson's disease (6), but not with midstage Parkinson's disease (7).
 A mixture of antioxidants, including CoQ10, vitamins C, E, and lipoic acid was found ineffective against Alzheimer's disease (20).

 There may be a role for CoQ10 in the prevention of migraine (22).
 A small study showed a reduction in the frequency of migraine headaches with CoQ10 supplementation (23), but a randomized trial failed to find benefit (24).
 More research is warranted.